 What causes hypothyroidism?

-The most common cause of hypothyroidism is an autoimmune disease called Hashimoto’s thyroiditis.
-Normally, antibodies produced by the immune system help protect the body against viruses, bacteria and other foreign substances.
-An autoimmune disease is when your immune system produces antibodies that attack your body’s tissues and/or organs.
-With Hashimoto’s thyroiditis, antibodies attack the thyroid and keep it from producing enough hormones.
+The most common cause of hypothyroidism is an autoimmune disorder called Hashimoto’s disease.
+Normally, the immune system helps protect the body against viruses, bacteria, and other substances.
+An autoimmune disease causes it to attack your body’s tissues and/or organs.
+With Hashimoto’s, the immune system attacks the thyroid and keeps it from producing enough hormones.

 Other common causes of hypothyroidism include:

 - Thyroid surgery.

 Some less common causes of hypothyroidism include:

 - Congenital disease.
 About 1 in 3,000 infants in the United States are born with a defective thyroid or no thyroid at all.

 - Pituitary disorder.
 The pituitary gland produces a thyroid-stimulating hormone (TSH).
 This tells the thyroid gland how much thyroid hormone to produce.
 A pituitary disorder may keep the pituitary gland from producing the right amount of TSH to manage thyroid hormones.

 - Some women have hypothyroidism during or after pregnancy.
 This is because their bodies produce antibodies that attack the thyroid gland.
 If not treated, hypothyroidism can be harmful to both mother and baby.

 - Iodine deficiency.
 Iodine is a mineral used by the body to make thyroid hormones.
 A lack of iodine can keep your thyroid from producing enough hormones.
 In the United States, table salt has iodine added to it to make sure everyone gets enough.